 - Hemostats can be used to pluck excess hair from ears.
 Be sure you are trained to do this before you attempt it on your own!

-- Ear Medications may be prescribed by a vet for dogs with ear conditions such as infections or ear mites.
+- Ear medications may be prescribed by a vet for dogs with ear conditions such as infections or ear mites.

 05 of 05

-Dog groomers and pet owners often use electric clippers to give dogs a neat and uniform cut.
+Dog groomers and pet owners often use electric clippers to give dogs a fast, neat, and uniform cut.
 Experienced groomers may also use hair cutting scissors to neatly trim or touch-up long hair.
-If you are not... trained to use scissors, it may be best to stick with electric clippers.
+If you are not trained to use scissors, it's best to stick with electric clippers.